Business Administration, M.B.A.

 CIS 5775Cybersecurity Principles3

-Students will complete two of the three listed courses below for a total of six (6) semester hours.
-Selection is based on course availability.6
+Students will complete two of the following three courses for a total of six (6) semester hours. **6

 Advanced Legal, Ethical, and Human Aspects of Cybersecurity